ElzbietaSkrzypek/Google-Dino-Game-Autobot--pyautogui/README.md

   - Alternatively you can access the game directly here: https://offline-dino-game.firebaseapp.com/.

-2. Check dinos top of the nose position. - Run program (main.py) and within 3 seconds set mose pointer on the dinos top of the nose.
+2. Check dinos top of the nose position. - Run check-dino-position.py and within 3 seconds set mose pointer on the dinos top of the nose.
 (You can extend time by changing time.sleep(3) to other values).
-3. Comment out first part and uncomment second part.
-3. Change screenshot region adequatly to your print(pyautogui.position()) results as desribed in comments.
+3. Change screenshot region on main.py adequatly to your print(pyautogui.position()) results from previous step, as desribed in comments.
-4. Run program again and play automatically dino game
+4. Run program main.py and play automatically dino game

 # Requirements
 pip install -r requirements.txt